Astrakhan Astrakhan Oblast, Russia Travel Guide

 Pack strong insect repellent (DEET or Picaridin recommended).

-Wear long sleeves and pants, especially at dawn and dusk.
+Wear long sleeves and pants, particularly at sunrise and sunset.

 Occasional dust storms occur in dry periods, specifically in spring and summer, due to the semi-arid climate and open steppe.
-These storms might lessen visibility and air purity.
+These storms might lessen the ability to see and air purity.

 Low Season (November-March, July-August for non-delta activities): Lowest prices for accommodations and flights, few visitors.
-Winter offers unique snowy landscapes.
+The winter season provides unique snowy landscapes.
 Intense July and August heat can feel oppressive for city exploration.
 Shorter daylight hours in winter.

 Comfortable weather, lotus bloom, higher prices, more crowds.